Satellite Quantum Communications: Fundamental Bounds and Practical Security: Composable finite-size security for satellite CV-QKD

-There are two basic reasons why the channel is not stable in satellite communications: One is the fading process affecting the transmissivity, even when the satellite is assumed to be at some fixed altitude and zenith angle; the other is the inevitable temporal variation of the zenith angle (and altitude) due to the specific orbit.
-We address both these issues below.
+With all the ingredients in our hands, we now study the numerical behavior of the composable key rate, accounting not only for the fading process but also for the variability associated with the orbital dynamics of the satellite.
+In fact, there are two basic reasons why the channel is not stable in satellite communications: One is the inevitable fading process affecting the free-space transmission, which occurs even when the satellite is assumed to be `frozen' at some fixed altitude and zenith angle; the other is the temporal variation of the zenith angle (and altitude) due to the specific orbit.
+Even if we assume the satellite to be at some fixed (or approximately fixed) altitude, the variation of the zenith angle is inevitable for all orbits in the LEO and MEO regions.